MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupBuilder.md

 ### Arguments
 |Name|Type|Description|
 |-|-|-
-cpc|double|The CPC bid to apply to the ad group.
+cpc|double|The ad group's maximum CPC bid.
 The account's currency determines the minimum and maximum bid values.
 For more information, see [Bid and budget currencies](/bingads/guides/currencies#bidandbudget).

 ### Returns
 |Type|Description|